GfSE/SAF-Specification/stakeholders.md

 * Which conceptual items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I need to understand the concepts of system internal interfaces  in order to implement them.***
-* Which functions are allocated to which parts of the logical SOI architecture?
+* Which functions are allocated to which parts of the logical architecture?

   ***Rationale:  In my role, I need to take this into account when planning implementation.***
 * Which functions will the system provide?